github/docs/content/actions/writing-workflows/choosing-when-your-workflow-runs/events-that-trigger-workflows.md

 | --------------------- | -------------- | ------------ | -------------|
 | [`pull_request`](/webhooks-and-events/webhooks/webhook-events-and-payloads#pull_request) | - `assigned`<br/>- `unassigned`<br/>- `labeled`<br/>- `unlabeled`<br/>- `opened`<br/>- `edited`<br/>- `closed`<br/>- `reopened`<br/>- `synchronize`<br/>- `converted_to_draft`<br/>- `locked`<br/>- `unlocked`<br/>{% ifversion fpt or ghec %}- `enqueued`<br/>- `dequeued`<br/>{% endif %}- `milestoned`<br/>- `demilestoned`<br/>- `ready_for_review`<br/>- `review_requested`<br/>- `review_request_removed`<br/>- `auto_merge_enabled`<br/>- `auto_merge_disabled` | Last merge commit on the `GITHUB_REF` branch | PR merge branch `refs/pull/PULL_REQUEST_NUMBER/merge` |

-{% note %}

-**Notes**:
+> [!NOTE]
-* {% data reusables.developer-site.multiple_activity_types %} For information about each activity type, see "[AUTOTITLE](/webhooks-and-events/webhooks/webhook-events-and-payloads#pull_request)."
+> * {% data reusables.developer-site.multiple_activity_types %} For information about each activity type, see "[AUTOTITLE](/webhooks-and-events/webhooks/webhook-events-and-payloads#pull_request)."
 By default, a workflow only runs when a `pull_request` event's activity type is `opened`, `synchronize`, or `reopened`.
 To trigger workflows by different activity types, use the `types` keyword.
 For more information, see "[AUTOTITLE](/actions/using-workflows/workflow-syntax-for-github-actions#onevent_nametypes)."

-* Workflows will not run on `pull_request` activity if the pull request has a merge conflict.
+> * Workflows will not run on `pull_request` activity if the pull request has a merge conflict.
 The merge conflict must be resolved first.

-  Conversely, workflows with the `pull_request_target` event will run even if the pull request has a merge conflict.
+>   Conversely, workflows with the `pull_request_target` event will run even if the pull request has a merge conflict.
 Before using the `pull_request_target` trigger, you should be aware of the security risks.
 For more information, see [`pull_request_target`](#pull_request_target).

-* The `pull_request` webhook event payload is empty for merged pull requests and pull requests that come from forked repositories.
+> * The `pull_request` webhook event payload is empty for merged pull requests and pull requests that come from forked repositories.

-* The value of `GITHUB_REF` varies for a closed pull request depending on whether the pull request has been merged or not.
+> * The value of `GITHUB_REF` varies for a closed pull request depending on whether the pull request has been merged or not.
 If a pull request was closed but not merged, it will be `refs/pull/PULL_REQUEST_NUMBER/merge`.
 If a pull request was closed as a result of being merged, it will be the fully qualified `ref` of the branch it was merged into, for example `/refs/heads/main`.

-{% endnote %}

 Runs your workflow when activity on a pull request in the workflow's repository occurs.
 For example, if no activity types are specified, the workflow runs when a pull request is opened or reopened or when the head branch of the pull request is updated.
 For activity related to pull request reviews, pull request review comments, or pull request comments, use the [`pull_request_review`](#pull_request_review), [`pull_request_review_comment`](#pull_request_review_comment), or [`issue_comment`](#issue_comment) events instead.
 For information about the pull request APIs, see "[AUTOTITLE](/graphql/reference/objects#pullrequest)" in the GraphQL API documentation or "[AUTOTITLE](/rest/pulls)."